Your challenge is to use what you learned in this lesson and the rest of this course to make meaning.

-Your challenge is to see yourself as a hero and write your life story as a hero story.
-The final product can be a fable or a metaphorical story in which you star as the princess or knight – or it can be more true to life and realistic.
+Use the hero story structure to rethink the obstacles, problems, or pains of your life in a way that makes these trials meaningful.
+The final product can be a fable or a metaphorical story in which you star as the hero – or it can be more true to life and realistic.
 Be as fanciful and creative as you like.
 Hero Story Worksheet

 Note: If you are have significant trauma in your past you may want to check with a professional counselor or psychologist to see if this assignment is right for you at this moment in your life.
 As noted in the textbook, making sense of past trauma and experiences can have a powerful therapeutic effect, but you may want to show the assignment to your counselor and work through a rough draft with them first if you choose this option.

 Option 3: Re-write the world.